Last Updated on February 23, 2021

 The filter lasts for up to 9 months before needing replacement.

-If you want to shower in water with fewer contaminants, hop on over to Pure Living Space and take a look at the options.
+If you want to shower in water with fewer contaminants, hop on over to Pure Living Space and take a look at their shower filter options.
 Then enjoy your less-polluted shower!

-Pin to save this important information about shower filters!
+Pin to save this important information about how to choose a shower filter!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.